motleyagency/harvest-balance/README.md

 The deductible task list is an array of Harvest task ids of the tasks that should be deducted from the cumulative balance.
 I.e. if the id for "Overtime holiday" is specified, all logged "Overtime holiday" hours will subtract from the balance instead of adding to it.

+If you've stored the environment variables in Vercel, you can download the .env file using `vercel env pull`.

-Create a `.env` file at the root of the project with the following information from the above step (use `.env.template` as template):
+Otherwise, create a `.env` file at the root of the project with the following information from the above step (use `.env.template` as template):

 ```
 HARVEST_SUBDOMAIN=yourSubdomain